segmentation-chaos/dynamical_systems/README.md

-# dynamical_systems
-Development of a comprehensive tool for analyzing dynamical systems by graduate students of the Oscillations Control Group (Institute of Physics of the University of São Paulo).
+Development of a comprehensive and interactive tool for analyzing dynamical systems (2D and 1D maps) made by students of the Oscillations Control Group (http://portal.if.usp.br/controle/), Institute of Physics of the University of São Paulo, Brazil.

+The code for `dynamical_systems` is made entirely in C/C++ and based on the olcPixelGameEngine graphical library, as made available by Javidx9 (for whom the authors are deeply grateful).
+The engine licences are kept in 'LICENSES' folder, along with its original README file 'https://github.com/OneLoneCoder/olcPixelGameEngine'.

+The current version runs in linux OS but is may be easily ported to Windows.

+Authors: M. Lazarotto; V. de Oliveira; M. Palmero (Last update 20/11/2020)

+## Run
+To run dyn_sys, just type `make` in `dynamical_systems/` folder to compile it and `vblank_mode=0 ./dyn_sys` to run it. `make clean` will delete the executable.
+The `vblank_mode=0' is used in ubuntu to unlock the frame rate.
+Otherwise it may work but with fixed 60 fps.

+## Install
+In order to install dyn_sys, one must have the c++17 compiler.

 # Current maps
 ## 2D maps